William Contreras Player Props: Brewers vs. Diamondbacks

 William Contreras At The Plate

 - Contreras will look to extend his eight-game hitting streak.
-He's batting .375 during his last outings.
+He's batting .375 over the course of his last outings.

-- Contreras has gotten a hit in all eight games this year, with more than one hit once.
+- Contreras has gotten a hit in all eight games this season, with more than one hit once.

-- He has not gone deep in his eight games this season.
+- In eight games played this year, he has not gone deep.

-- Contreras has picked up an RBI in two games this season, with multiple runs batted in once.
+- Contreras has driven in a run in two games this year, with multiple runs batted in once.

 - He has not scored a run this year.